Learning to perform a brand analysis on your brand’s competitors will keep you one step ahead of the competition.

 Blossom Hill wouldn’t be a direct competitor, but they could still take some of Brewdog’s business if their marketing convinced someone to go for a glass of vino over a craft beer that evening.

-Somebody providing products or services vaguely linked to your own, but who doesn’t really compete.
+These are businesses who are providing products or services vaguely linked to your own, but they don’t really compete.

 But if they don’t compete – why bother?